jphmrst/PLC/src/plc/fp/Depend.lagda.md

  - **Terms can depend on terms**.
-When we write a function in Agda (or a method in Java, or a function in C, or a subroutine in assembler), we are describing a way in which one value can be derived from other values.
+When we write a function in Agda (or a method in Java, or a function in C, or a subroutine in assembler), we are describing a way in which one value can be derived from one or more other values.
 With this mechanism, we have set up a way for the evaluation of one term to depend on the evaluation of other terms.

  - **Types can depend on types**.
-FILL IN
+When we define a polymorphic datatype in Agda (or a generic class in Java, or a template class in C++), we are describing a way in which one type can be derived from one or more other types.

  - **Terms can depend on types**.
-FILL IN
+When we define a polymorphic function in Agda (or a generic method in Java), we are describing a way in which a term can be derived from one or more types.

 These arrangements are very common in programming languages.
 However there is a fourth posibility, which is less common found.
 In Agda,